navarr393/LLMFromScratch/readme.md

-- Code for book "Build a Large Language Model (From Scratch)
+- Code for book "Build a Large Language Model (From Scratch)"